TADB4/proteinimpossible/README.md

   - **/code/visualisation**: contains the matplotlib code for the visualisation
 - **/data**: contains the nucloetide order of the different proteins which can be built and visualised
 - **/doc**: contains a visual representation of the used datastructure
+- **/results**: here the output.csvs and png's wil put when running the program

 ## Authors
 - Tim de Boer